Charles-André de La Jaille: Military career (1845–75)

 He was cited for his actions at the battle of San Lorenzo(fr) (May 1863).

 On 13 August 1863 he was promoted to lieutenant colonel.

-As of April 1864 he was president of the Geology and Minerals section of the Commission Scientifique, Litteraire et Artistique de Mexico.
+As of April 1864 he was president of the Geology and Minerals section of the Commission Scientifique, Littéraire et Artistique de Mexico.

 He was noted for the skill of his artillery placement at the siege of Oaxaca, which surrendered on 9 February 1865.

 After his return to France on 6 June 1867 he was promoted to colonel.

 During the Franco-Prussian War (1870) La Jaille commanded the reserve artillery of Marshal Edmond Le Bœuf's 3rd army corps.

-He served during the Siege of Metz, which capitulated on 27 October 1870, and then became a captive in Bonn.
+He served during the Siege of Metz, which capitulated on 27 October 1870, and was then held as a prisoner in Bonn.

 In 1871 he commanded the reserve artillery of the Versailles army during the suppression of the Paris Commune.

 He was promoted to brigadier general on 24 June 1871.

 He was stationed at Bourges and commanded the 5th infantry brigade of the 8th army corps.

 He was given three stars (divisional general) on 15 March 1877.

 He was appointed a member of the artillery committee in 1877 and was president of the artillery committee in 1882.

 He was appointed Grand Officer of the Legion of Honour in 1882.

 He had served for 41 years in 11 campaigns with one injury and three citations.